lilianhabib/pe-projects/journal.md

 ## Lesson 122: CRUD: Database ideas and medley

 ### Standup
 * What is one thing you learned yesterday?
-Yesterday
+Yesterday I watched half of the video and added more code to my site.

 * Is there anything you are excited to learn?
-Today
+Today I am going to watch the other half of yesterday's video and continue to build on my site.
+Hopefully I can get the framework today and just focus on the styles afterwards.

-* Blockers: None
+* Blockers: Things have just been hectic and busy and I am not in my usual office space so feel disorganized

 ## Lesson Notes
 * CRUD: Create, Read, Update, Delete